 A Contingent Pensioner form of benefit provides for a monthly annuity as long as you live.
-After your death, your beneficiary would continue to receive a monthly annuity equal to 100%, $66-\frac{2}{3}\%$ or 50% of the monthly benefit you were receiving at the time of your death.
-The percentage for the contingent pensioner annuity is selected by you at the time of your retirement.
+After your death, your beneficiary would continue to receive a monthly annuity equal to 100%, $66^{-2}\%\%$, or 50% of the monthly benefit you were receiving at the time of your death.
+The percentage for the Contingent Pensioner Option is selected by you at the time of your retirement.

 In the event your contingent pensioner predeceases you, payments stop at your death.
-An exception applies if you hadn't yet received a return of your own contributions, plus interest.
-In that case, payment of the balance will be made to a beneficiary you name.
+An exception applies if you hadn't yet received a return of your own contributions plus interest.
+In that case, payment of the balance will be made to your beneficiary.